-- 3.1 The City and the Association agree that there shall be no discrimination of any kind against any employee or applicant for employment because of age (over 40), race, color, religion(creed), national origin (ancestry), military or veterans status, physical erand mental disability, medical condition, genetic information, marital status, sexual orientation, sex (sexual, gender based_including, pregnancy, childbirth, breastfeeding or related medical conditions), gender identity/expression, political affiliation, legitimate Association activity, or any other protected trait as determined by federal, state and/or local law. - 3.2 The Association shall cooperate with the City in the objectives of Equal Employment Opportunities as required by law. - 3.3 Fair Labor Standards Act.
+- 3.1 The City and the Association agree that there shall be no discrimination of any kind against any employee or applicant for employment because of age (over 40), race, color, religion, national origin (ancestry), veterans status, physical or mental disability, marital status, sexual orientation, sex (sexual, gender based, pregnancy/childbirth), political affiliation, legitimate Association activity, or any other protected trait as determined by federal, state and/or local law. - 3.2 The Association shall cooperate with the City in the objectives of Equal Employment Opportunities as required by law. - 3.3 Fair Labor Standards Act.
 The Association shall cooperate with the City in the objectives of the Fair Labor Standards Act.